 Is an ATV a Motorcycle?

-In everyday speech, and according to the current ANSI definition, an ATV is not a motorcycle.
-However, in some states, motorcycles are implemented in the laws regulating off-road riding as their own ATV category.
+In everyday speech and according to the current ANSI definition, an ATV is distinct from a motorcycle.
+However, in some states, motorcycles are included under laws regulating off-road riding as a separate category of ATVs.

 What Is the Difference Between ATV and UTV?